mx-ethan-rao/pytorch-template-for-AI-research/README.md

 1. `pip install -r requirements-dev.txt` for install develop dependencies (this requires python 3.6 and above because of black)

 1. `pre-commit install` for adding pre-commit to git hook

+1. `conda env create -f environment.yml` for creating a conda venv from evironment.yml but some of the dependencies may conflict with your environment like cuda

 ## Train